-The MIP Monitor software includes a main window with system information and menus, a device settings window (see Sensor Settings on page 16), and several data monitoring windows (see Data Monitoring and Recording on page 19).
+The MIP Monitor software includes a main window with system information and menus, a device settings window, and several data monitoring windows.

 The main window provides an overview of connected devices.
 Devices are selected by clicking on them.
-A device menu is available by right-clicking on the device name and includes the most used items from the header row menus (Figure 6 - Main Window).
+A device menu is available by right-clicking on the device name and includes the most used items from the header row menus.
 The header row menu includes selections for data sampling, recording, device settings, opening windows, selecting which open window to view, and advanced features such as selecting the communications mode.
-The icon toolbar includes buttons for Help Menu access, where all related documentation is available in Web Resources, device refresh, and data sampling and recording (see Data Monitoring and Recording on page 19).
+The icon toolbar includes buttons for Help Menu access, where all related documentation is available in Web Resources, device refresh, and data sampling and recording.

-Figure 6 - Main Window
+Figure 6 - Main Window Display